projectgus/digitalIOPerformance/README.md

 You can still use the functions in the library if you call them by their original names (given below.)

+# Libraries

+"digitalIOPerformance.h" has to be included into each separate compilation unit (ie each .ino and .cpp file) which is compiled by the gcc compiler invoked by Arduino.

+This means that if you want it to apply to libraries you #include from your Sketch, then you'll have to add it to any of the .cpp files that are part of that library.
+Because those files are compiled independently from the main sketch.

+(This isn't true for .h files in the library, that might get included directly into the sketch.)

+Bear in mind the same limitations about "pin number must be known at compile time" apply.

 # Functions Defined

 These functions are defined by the library: